 What To Pack When Going On Safari

-Packing for an African safari is vastly different than packing for just about any other trip, and it’s often a challenge for first time safari goers.
-Not only do most safari goers have weight restrictions on bush flights (a typical weight restriction is 15 kilograms or 33 pounds total per person, including camera equipment and carry-ons), but you also have the challenge of knowing which types of clothes to wear on safari.
+Packing for an African safari is vastly different than packing for any other trip, and it’s often a challenge for first time safari goers.
+Not only do most safari goers have weight restrictions on bush flights (a typical weight restriction is 15 kilograms or 33 pounds total per person, including camera equipment and carry-ons), but you also have the challenge of not being entirely sure which types of clothes to wear on safari / to pack.

-To ensure you have the best safari experience, we’ve put together a complete list of what to pack when going on safari.
+To ensure you have the best safari experience, we’ve put together a comprehensive list of what to pack when going on a safari in Africa.

 General packing tips for an African safari

 It is important to keep the following two things in mind when packing to go on your bucket-list African safari: